books

-Someone to Share the Sunsets-Out Now from The Wild Rose Press
+Someone to Share the Sunsets

 On her way to Texas at the close of the Civil War, Allison Nordstrom stops at a farm to return to his only surviving brother, the personal effects of a prisoner she once nursed.
 But instead of a warm welcome, she is met by a drunken, embittered man with a loaded gun.

-BUY | Read Excerpt
+Read Excerpt |Read Reviews

-"Someone to Share the Sunsets is a beautifully written rosette.
+Someone to Share the Sunsets is a beautifully written rosette.
 The emotions are so raw and ever changing and you feel each character's mood with the flow of the story.
-I love historical romance and you feel the deep change of Civil War within story from the emotional aspect of the characters.
-Kathy did a great job of bringing subtle humor in a dark time and not letting the darkness override the story.
-There is hope in shadows of the sunset and love in hues." -Reviewed by Rosalyn Zamot, Historical Romance Club, Rated 4 Stars
+Kathy did a great job of bringing subtle humor in a dark time and not letting the darkness override the story." -Reviewed by Rosalyn Zamot, Historical Romance Club, Rated 4 Stars

 Bang!
 Allison Nordstrom shrieked as a chunk of dirt splattered into a cloud of red dust a few inches to the left of her right foot.
 She dove for the cover of the nearest bush, dropping her small satchel at the edge of the drive.
 Cautiously, she lifted her head and peered through the scraggly branches toward the porch of the farm house from which the shot originated.